-Consideration of the Welsh medium provision when developing or withdrawing degree courses is already part of the procedure and during the reporting period it was the university's branch of the Coleg Cymraeg Cenedlaethol and the Pro Vice-Chancellor with responsibility for Welsh who were responsible for overseeing the process regarding Welsh medium provision.
+Consideration of Welsh medium provision when developing or withdrawing degree courses is already an established procedure within the University.
+During the reporting period, it was the University's branch of the Coleg Cymraeg Cenedlaethol and the Pro Vice-Chancellor with responsibility for Welsh who were responsible for overseeing the process regarding Welsh medium provision.